Reserve Your Spot for Our Upcoming Workshop on Copilot and Purview

 • Data Centers: These are facilities where these servers reside, that provide the necessary infrastructure for Content Delivery Network to operate.

-• Types of Content Delivered: Content Delivery Networks not only provide static content such as images, CSS, and JavaScript files but also offer dynamic content like live streaming or real-time data.
-Additionally, they can process software updates and security patches seamlessly.
+• Types of Content Delivered: In addition to static content such as images CSS JavaScript files, Content Delivery Networks can also provide dynamic content like live streaming or real-time data; they can even process software updates and security patches.

 Features of a Content Delivery Network: